-The Master of Arts in Speech-Language Pathology offered by CMU's Department of Communication Disorders leads to eligibility for clinical certification and is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language Hearing Association (ASHA).
+The Master of Arts in Speech-Language Pathology offered by CMU's Department of Communication Disorders leads to eligibility for clinical certification.
 The program focuses on preparing professionals to assess, diagnose and clinically treat people with a variety of communication disorders.
 The following links are available to learn more about ASHA accreditation

 , professional certification